 - 1. Material pressure-treated lumber or composite wood - 2.
-Color natural stained or painted wood finish (i.e. walnut, maple, etc.) or clear sealant.
+Color -natural stained or painted wood finish (i.e. walnut, maple, etc.) or clear sealant.
 Neutral non-white colors, including matching the siding of the buildings, are also allowed.
-See approved colors.
+Pre-approved colors are Sherwin Williams: Belvedere Tan SW 3002, Cottonwood SW3040, Mission Brown SW 3072.
+Matching colors from other companies are acceptable.
+Other colors may be submitted to the HOA Board for approval.